Legends (2026 TV series): Development

-The six-part series is written by Neil Forsyth, and was commissioned by Netflix in August 2024.
-Forsyth and Ben Farrell are executive producers for All3Media-backed Tannadice and Richard Bradley is an executive producer for Lion Television.
-Directors on the series are Brady Hood and Julian Holmes, and the series producer is Charlie Leech.
+The six-part series is created and written by Neil Forsyth, and was commissioned by Netflix in August 2024.
+Forsyth and Ben Farrell are executive producers for All3Media-backed Tannadice Pictures, and Richard Bradley is an executive producer for Lion Television.
+Directors on the series are Brady Hood and Julian Holmes, the series producer is Charlie Leech, and the story producer is Rhiannon Forsyth.